Arthur J. Gallagher & Co. (AJG) Shares Plummet Below 1-Year High - News Heater

-The stock price of Arthur J. Gallagher & Co.
-(NYSE: AJG) has plunged by -2.03 when compared to previous closing price of 225.05, but the company has seen a -0.97% decline in its stock price over the last five trading sessions.
+The stock of Arthur J. Gallagher & Co.
+(NYSE: AJG) has decreased by -0.21 when compared to last closing price of 225.33.Despite this, the company has seen a gain of 1.99% in its stock price over the last five trading days.
+Zacks Investment Research reported 2023-08-18 that Solid performance of the Brokerage and Risk Management segments, strategic buyouts to capitalize on growing market opportunities and effective capital deployment continue to drive Arthur J. Gallagher’s (AJG) performance.

 Is It Worth Investing in Arthur J. Gallagher & Co.
 (NYSE: AJG) Right Now?